oaerobert/Python-for-Finance/README.md

 - **Numerical Simulation**: The Python implementation uses **Monte Carlo methods** to simulate option prices based on the Black-Scholes framework.
 - **Analytical Pricing**: The project also includes the closed-form solution to calculate European option prices directly.
-- **Visualization**: Data visualizations help compare simulated prices with analytical prices, enhancing understanding.
+- **Visualisation**: Data visualizations help compare simulated prices with analytical prices, enhancing understanding.
 - **Flexible Parameters**: Users can easily modify inputs like stock price, strike price, time to maturity, volatility, and risk-free rate.

 ## Motivation 🏆